dskoda/ML-Coverage/README.md

-# Controlling neural network extrapolation enables efficient and comprehensive sampling of coverage effects in catalysis
+# Understanding neural network generalization enables efficient and comprehensive sampling of coverage effects in catalysis

 This repository contains all the data, plots, scripts, and notebooks to reproduce the manuscript:

-D. Schwalbe-Koda, N. Govindarajan, and J. Varley. " Controlling neural network extrapolation enables efficient and comprehensive sampling of coverage effects in catalysis".
+D. Schwalbe-Koda, N. Govindarajan, and J. Varley.
+"Understanding neural network generalization enables efficient and comprehensive sampling of coverage effects in catalysis".
 ChemRxiv (2023).
 DOI: 10.26434/chemrxiv-2023-f6l23

 - All the raw data for the computational analysis is found in the `data` folder.
 - The Jupyter Notebooks in `nbs` contain all the code required to reproduce the analysis and the plots shown in the manuscript.